Princekjustin/Cretificates/README.md

-Canva Workshop from BCA Department from De Paul College
+Canva Workshop Certificate from BCA Department from De Paul College